 Other reviewers compared the report to Proust, for its treatment of memory, and to Orson Welles' Citizen Kane, for its adoption of multiple perspectives.
 Perhaps it is not too surprising, then, that the report was nominated for the National Book Award in the area of nonfiction, displacing other political titles in that election year.

 Christopher Booker, in The Seven Basic Plots: Why We Tell Stories (Continuum, 2005), argues that just seven basic plots run throughout world literature (including movies, plays, and operas as well as novels and short stories):

 According to Booker, these plots are deeply rooted in the archetypes of the collective unconscious, and deviations from them are perverse if not pathological.
 In fact, Booker complains that modern literature has moved away from the "psychological 'center of gravity'" represented by these archetypal plots (see "The Plot Thins, or Are No Stories New" by Michiko Kakutani, New York Times, 04/15/15).
 Assuming that the classification scheme is truly comprehensive, one wonders whether it might apply to memoirs as well.

-Grimes, surveying publishers' catalogs for Summer 2005, proposed a
+lines, William Grimes, surveying publishers' catalogs for Summer

-tongue-in-cheek classification of memoirs ("We All Have a
+2005, proposed a tongue-in-cheek classification of memoirs ("We

-Life.
-Must We all Write About It?" by William Grimes, New
+All Have a Life.
+Must We all Write About It?" by William

-documenting the writer's death from a slowly progressive disease.
+memoir, documenting the writer's death from a slowly

 Both books are tales of triumph in the search for identity.
 But there are striking differences as well -- MacLean slowly regained his memories and original self.
 Meck, in comparison, was shattered; she had to etch a life onto an entirely new slate.
 MacLean was surrounded by supportive souls.
 Meck was abandoned, clinically and emotionally.